Dani Carvajal: Senior

 He once again missed out on the European Championships three years later, with manager Luis Enrique leaving him out of the Spain's UEFA Euro 2020 squad due to injury.
 Spain went on to reach the semi-finals of the tournament, losing out to eventual champions Italy on penalties.

 Carvajal was included in Spain's squad for the 2022 FIFA World Cup in Qatar, playing the full match against Germany and the second half against Japan during the group stage, as the team was again knocked out at the round of 16 in a penalty shootout against Morocco.

 Carvajal played for Spain in the 2023 UEFA Nations League Finals, scoring the winning penalty via panenka in the final shoot-out against Croatia, following a goalless draw.

 In 2024, he was named to the squad for the UEFA Euro 2024.
 On 15 June 2024, Carvajal scored his first international goal against Croatia in a 3–0 win in Spain's opening match at the European Championships.
 At the age of 32 years and 156 days, he became the oldest player to score for Spain at the UEFA European Championship.
 In the quarter-finals against hosts Germany, he was sent-off for a double booking late into extra-time for preventing a counter-attack, ruling him out of the next match; Spain won 2–1 to go through to the semi-finals.
 He later featured in the 2–1 victory over England in the final, achieving the tournament's title with his country.

+Carvajal was omitted from Spain's squad for the 2026 FIFA World Cup by manager Luis de la Fuente due to injury struggles and lack of game time throughout the 2025–26 season, which affected his form.

 Style of play

 Carvajal is known for his consistency, aggressive style, and his ability to assist his team both in defence and attack.
 A tenacious and tactically intelligent player, defensively he is known for his positioning, mentality, tackling, anticipation, and ability to intercept loose balls.
 Going forward, he also possesses excellent technical skills and crossing, as well as an ability to get forward with his overlapping runs due to this awareness.
 In terms of his physical qualities, he also stands out for his speed, energy, and work-rate, despite his diminutive stature.
 He is also highly regarded for his leadership qualities.
 Despite his ability, he has often struggled with injuries throughout his career.
+Brazilian former right-back Cafu described Carvajal as one of the best right-backs in the world in 2018.

 Personal life

 Carvajal is married to Daphne Cañizares, with whom he has a child.
 His wife's twin sister Melanie is married to Carvajal's former Madrid teammate Joselu.
 His father is an inspector in the National Police.

+On 8 April 2026, Carvajal was put under investigation by a judge in Andorra for allegations of illegal watch smuggling.